 Youth & Adult Programs

-We are pleased to announce that we will shortly be able to welcome our day service participants back to our programs.
-Once a date has been set for reopening, we will let you know.
-Below you will find a link to our Day Services COVID-19 Safety Plan and links to letters that were sent to families and residential providers.
+We are pleased to announce that we have welcomed our day service participants back to our programs.
+Above you will find a link to our Day Services COVID-19 Safety Plan and links to letters that were sent to families and residential providers.
 The safety of the people we support and our staff is our highest priority.
 With that in mind and with the guidance of OPWDD, we have developed our Day Services COVID-19 Safety Plan for your reference and use.

 OPWDD’s guidance includes serious limitations to transportation by only allowing vehicles to operate at 50% occupancy.
 Therefore The Arc Westchester will unlikely be able to provide your transportation at this time.
 We will work with each family to discuss your specific needs.